December 6, 2018 (Updated)

 Strewn throughout the rabbit hole were various news clippings.
 Several told the story of Ray Rice and how the Matrix brushed off his assault of his fiancé until a news outlet caused a temporary rupture in the Matrix by releasing to the public, violent video leaving no doubt as to his actions.

 Agent Goodell scrambled to salvage the situation.
-It was more dire than most in that Anheiser Busch threatened to pull their sponsorship, and sponsorship money kept the Matrix stable.
+It was more serious than most in that Anheuser Busch threatened to pull their sponsorship, and sponsorship money kept the Matrix stable.
 Goodell, realizing that people generally didn’t approve of domestic violence vowed the league would do better.
 He constructed a “zero-tolerance policy” in which offenders would face a 6-game suspension from their homes in the Matrix.
 He sought to impose it on Rice, but in that instance, the justice system collided with the Matrix because they concluded the second punishment was in conflict with prohibitions of double jeopardy.
 By the time the court rendered its decision, however, the crisis had passed.
-Anheiser Bush was secure and the people were distracted.
+Anheuser Bush was secure and the people were distracted.

 The next incident to cause a disturbance was when evidence surfaced of Giants’ kicker Josh Brown’s abuse of his wife.
 Lower-ranking agents had done a good job of keeping a lid on his repetitive abuse until a reporter put hands on some damning documents he’d written that confirmed that he repeatedly abused her.
 A trip to the Exempt List was all it took to quiet the rumblings.

 Lots of other names were strewn in the clippings scattered about the rabbit hole: Ben Roethlisberger had twice been accused of rape, Greg Hardy and Tyreek Hill were accused of violent acts against their girlfriends, but there was no video and no documents to incriminate them.
 Joe Mixon presented a slight problem since video surfaced of him punching a woman in a bar.
-Agent Goodell took control, however and informed the public that since the incident occurred prior to his entry to the league there was nothing the NFL could do.
+Agent Goodell took control, however, and informed the public that since the incident occurred prior to his entry to the league there was nothing the NFL could do.
 As expected, after Mixon was drafted and became a useful cog in the machine, public outcry diminished, and a sense of normalcy returned to the Matrix.

 Ezekiel Elliott brought a different set of challenges.
 While allegations against him mounted, including a domestic violence situation in college, a few bar fights, and exposing a female friend’s breast to media cameras, it wasn’t until additional domestic violence allegations surfaced that the Matrix found a need to react.
 Agent Goodell promised the public an investigation and decided to suspend Elliott for 6-games to prove that he was, after all, tough on domestic violence.

 There was a problem, however.
 Lead investigator, Kia Roberts, became a rogue agent, concluding that the evidence didn’t support the allegations the investigators were tasked with examining.
 This wasn’t a problem in the Matrix, however.
 Article 46 gave Agent Goodell the authority necessary to suppress any reality in conflict with that of their reality.
 The NFL’s Special Counsel for Investigations, Sub-Agent Lisa Friel provided only the information requested by Agent Goodell and omitted the findings of Sub-Agent Roberts.
-Goodell delegated his role as arbitrator to another Agent, Harold Henderson, to avoid accusations of impropriety as had surfaced during Deflategate, but the result was the same.
+Goodell delegated his role as an arbitrator to another Agent, Harold Henderson, to avoid accusations of impropriety as had surfaced during Deflategate, but the result was the same.
 A narrative had been constructed and implemented, resulting in the correct message reaching the public.
 Elliott would pay the price for all the prior bobbles that had the public on edge and serve a full suspension.

 The drama played out in courtrooms from Texas to New York and the lead investigator’s conclusions surfaced, but in the end, they weren’t enough to disrupt the Matrix.
 Article 46 prevailed once again.